-PenFed offers a 9.99%-14.99% interest rate with no upfront fee for a term of five years.
-However, you will need to have a 700+ credit score to be competitive for this personal loan.
+PenFed offers an APR starting at 6.49% with no upfront fee for a term of 60 months.
+However, you will need to have a 0+ credit score to be competitive for this personal loan.

 - If having face-to-face contact is important to you, then you can visit physical branches.

-- OneMain will approve people with credit scores as low as 550, so it is possible to get a loan when other reject you.
+- OneMain may approve people with credit scores as low as 550, so it is possible to get a loan when others deny you.
 Although expensive, OneMain will be much less expensive than payday loans or title loans.

 - You have to visit a branch, even if you’re preapproved online.
 If you don’t have a branch near you, this could be a serious hassle.